 A total of 37 fine needle aspiration tests are provided daily within the MoH, NGO and private sector.
-Clear variation is observed in reported capacity to conduct fine needle aspiration among providers with private sector reporting high capacity, but still providing the least of service comprising only 11% of capacity.
-Both reported capacity and actual delivery at MoH facilities seem to be very low with only two fine needle aspiration stations operate at the governmental sector in the West Bank and four in the Gaza Strip (see Table 10).
+Clear variation is observed in reported capacity to conduct fine needle aspiration among providers with private sector reporting high capacity, but still providing the least number of tests, which is only 11% of its capacity.
+Both reported capacity and actual delivery at MoH facilities is very low with only two fine needle aspiration stations operating in the governmental sector in the West Bank and four in the Gaza Strip (see Table 10).